mr-ravin/BSC-DenseNet/README.md

-## Implementation of Binary Search Connections in DenseNet (i.e. BSC-DenseNet) using Pytorch
+## Implementation of Binary Search Connections in DenseNet (i.e., BSC-DenseNet) using PyTorch

-This repository includes the implementation of **BSC-DenseNet-121** from research paper `"Adding Binary Search Connections to Improve DenseNet Performance"`, published in **Elsevier-SSRN conference proceedings of NGCT 2019**.
-The base code of openly available DenseNet is also present in this repository for comparing our BSC-DenseNet on the CIFAR-100 dataset.
+This repository includes the implementation of **BSC-DenseNet-121** from the research paper `"Adding Binary Search Connections to Improve DenseNet Performance"`, published in **Elsevier-SSRN conference proceedings of NGCT 2019**.

+The base code of the openly available DenseNet is also present in this repository for comparing it with BSC-DenseNet on the CIFAR-100 dataset.

 **Paper Title**: Adding Binary Search Connections to Improve DenseNet Performance